inoa-io/satellite/docs/user-guide/electrical-installation.md

 | 22  | I²C SDA       | External I²C                                           |
 | >22 | Do not use    | Do not use (future use for internal SD)                |

 Connect Pin 1 and 2 to a power supply delivering 5 to 24 volts.
-Be aware that the best efficency is achieved with 5 volts.
+Be aware that the best efficiency is achieved with 5 volts.
 Higher voltages will lead to higher thermal loss.
 The power supply must be rated for at least 3W.

 Connect the RS485 pins as described in the table.
-Be sure to connect the shield of the RS485 topologies to pin 3 or 4 to avoid stability problems.
+Be sure to connect the shield of the RS485 bus to pin 3 or 4 to avoid stability problems.
 The Satellite does **not** have internal termination resistors!

 The S0 pins should be connected to a S0 device, reed contact, incremental wind sensor, and any other device that uses a simple switch inside.